3 Pillars for an Effective Learning Program (Part 2): Learner Experience

 Learner experience has received a lot of attention at HR Certification Institute® (HRCI®), which supports professional advancement by developing and administering best-in-class certifications for human resources professionals.
 With a focus on improving the candidate journey, HRCI set out to provide better resources to help learners feel more prepared when exam day arrived.

 While learner engagement and learner experience are essential for any program, there’s one final ingredient required to achieve long-term success.
-Stay tuned for part three of our series to discover the third pillar of an effective learning program strategy.
+Click here for part three of our series and the third pillar of an effective learning program strategy: organizational revenue.